MicrosoftDocs/azure-video-indexer/azure-video-indexer/insights-list.md

 ## Transparency note

 > [!IMPORTANT]
-> It is important to review [transparency note overview](/legal/azure-video-indexer/transparency-note?context=/azure/azure-video-indexer/context/context) for all of VI features.
-Additionally, each insight has a transparency notes of their own located in the transparency tab for the insight.
+> It is important to read the [transparency note overview](/legal/azure-video-indexer/transparency-note?context=/azure/azure-video-indexer/context/context) for all VI features.
+Each insight in this document also a transparency notes of their own and they are located in the transparency tab for the insight.

 ## Viewing insights with the web portal